-Automated Lab Reactors early on recognized that reactor systems were available only on two ends of a spectrum: existing systems are either low-throughput, easy-to-use systems or complex, high-throughput systems that require sophisticated and dedicated end-users to operate.
+The Automated Lab Reactors Working Group early on recognized that reactor systems were available only on two ends of a spectrum: existing systems are either low-throughput, easy-to-use systems or complex, high-throughput systems that require sophisticated and dedicated end-users to operate.
 The group focuses on the personal parallel reactor project, with a goal for the reactor to be well-designed, small-footprint, and sufficiently low-cost to allow for purchase and deployment of multiple systems within a typical laboratory.

-Drying aims to improve upon the knowledge and best practices of drying pharmaceutical drug substances with agitated dryers.
+The Drying Working Group aims to improve upon the knowledge and best practices of drying pharmaceutical drug substances with agitated dryers.
 The range of activities includes experience sharing, developing scale-down drying equipment, modeling of drying kinetics and physical property control, and evaluating materials characterization approaches as monitored by PAT or offline samples.